adamsaa1300/Express-Sequelize-Assignment/README.md

 # Express & Sequelize Assignment

 ## Project Description
-A simple backend application built with Express and Sequelize that demonstrates models, relationships, and CRUD operations using Authors and Books.
+A simple backend application built with Express and Sequelize that demonstrates models, relationships, and CRUD operations using Students and Courses.

+**Student** has many **Courses** (one-to-many relationship)

+## Developer
+- Name: Adam Ghanem
+- Major: CAP

 ## Setup Instructions
 1. Clone the repository